datalad-handbook/book/docs/usecases/remodnav.rst

 The last three lines define that a ``make clean`` removes all computed files, and also all images.

+Finally, by wrapping ``make`` in a :command:`datalad run` command, the computation of results and compiling of the manuscript with all generated output can be written to the history of the superdataset. ``datalad run make`` will thus capture all provenance for the results and the final PDF.

 Thus, by using DataLad and its Python API, a few clever Unix and ``LaTeX`` tricks, and Makefiles, anyone can create a reproducible paper.
 This saves time, increases your own trust in the results, and helps to make a more convincing case with your research.
 If you haven't yet, but are curious, checkout the `manuscript this use case is based on <http://github.com/psychoinformatics-de/paper-remodnav/>`_.
 Any questions can be asked by `opening an issue <https://github.com/psychoinformatics-de/paper-remodnav/issues/new>`_.

+.. rubric:: Footnotes

+.. [#f1] You can read up on installing datasets as subdatasets again in section :ref:`installds`.